Josh D'Amaro

-Josh D'Amaro is an American businessman, who is Chairman of Disney Parks, Experiences and Products.
-Before becoming Chairman, D'Amaro has had a 22-year career with The Walt Disney Company, particularly in his positions across the resorts sector of the company.
+Josh D'Amaro is an American businessman who has served as Chairman of Disney Experiences since 2020.
+Prior, D'Amaro was employed with the Walt Disney Company for 22 years in roles specialized in the company's resorts sector.

 Education and early career

-In 1993, D'Amaro graduated from Georgetown University with a Bachelor's Degree in Business Administration.
-He began his career in the finance department of The Gillette Company based in Boston before joining The Walt Disney Company in 1998.
+In 1993, D'Amaro graduated from Georgetown University with a bachelor's degree in Business Administration.
+He began his career in the finance department of the Gillette Company based in Boston before joining the Walt Disney Company in 1998.

-Career in The Walt Disney Company
+Career in the Walt Disney Company

 For the first 10 years of his career at Disney, D'Amaro held various leadership positions.
 From 1998 to 2008 he was vice president of sales and travel trade marketing.
 During that time he was also director of business planning and strategy development from 2005 to 2006.
 In 2008, he became chief financial officer of Disney Consumer Products Licensing business and held the position for two years.